harikvpy/ionic-mono/README.md

    I suspect this is a bug and hope Ionic will address this soon.
 Or I'm doing something wrong and this is a consequence of that mistake.

-# Script to automate previous step.
+# Script to automate previous step

 Since the `capacitor.config.ts` at workspace root is used purely to prevent the CLI from wrongly creating the platform folder for the project, we can create a small script to act as a wrapper around the `ionic cap` command.
 All this script would do is read the value of `--project` argument and create a `capacitor.config.ts` with the right android/ios path set.
 Then it would and launch `ionic cap...` command with all the original arguments passed to it.
 This way `ionic cap` continues to work as the user would expect it to.